-The number of design components available to an engineer when capturing their next design can vary from a few hundred scattered across individual symbol and model libraries, through to hundreds of thousands, stored in a dedicated c ompany parts database.
+The number of design components available to an engineer when capturing their next design can vary from a few hundred scattered across individual symbol and model libraries to hundreds of thousands, stored in a dedicated company parts database.
 But no matter how many components are available to hand, there will always be more that aren't, and that need to be created and added for reuse.

-For a small design house, an engineer will simply change 'hats' and become the Librarian - whipping up required components that are missing from their design arsenal.
-However, for a larger organization that employs a dedicated library department to grow and maintain the design components - accessible to all engineers and designers in that organization - it makes sense to submit requests for new (missing) components to that department.
-Providing an elegant solution to this, Altium Designer, in conjunction with your managed content server, offer the Part Requests feature.
+For a small design house, an engineer will simply change 'hats' and become the Librarian – whipping up required components that are missing from their design arsenal.
+However, for a larger organization that employs a dedicated library department to grow and maintain the design components – accessible to all engineers and designers in that organization – it makes sense to submit requests for new (missing) components to that department.
+Providing an elegant solution to this, Altium Designer, in conjunction with your connected Workspace, offers the Part Requests feature.

-An engineer can simply put in a request for one or more parts to be created, and get notified when that request has either been completed, and the component(s) made available, or rejected (and why).
-The requestor supplies as much key informat ion to support their request as possible (manufacturer and part number(s), description(s), any relevant datasheet (PDF or URL)).
-Stub Component Items can even be created that the librarian can then run with (and finish off).
+An engineer can simply put in a request for one or more parts to be created, and get notified when that request has either been completed, and the component(s) made available or rejected (and why).
+The requestor supplies as much key information to support their request as possible (manufacturer and part number(s), description(s), any relevant datasheet (PDF or URL)).
+Stub components can even be created that the librarian can then run with (and finish off).

-This document takes a look at the part requests feature from within Altium Designer, including starting a request and viewing a request.
-For information on using the feature from within your managed content server see Part Requests
+This document takes a look at the Part Requests feature from within Altium Designer, including starting a request and viewing a request.
+For information on configuring the feature (nominating librarians, customizing states) and using it from your Workspace's browser interface, see Part Requests

 Creating Part Requests